Poisson Probability Calculator

 Motel Carswell Case.
-Is it reasonable to expect that motels in high-crime areas will have more drug deals than motels in low-crime areas?
+Is it reasonable to expect that a motel in a high-crime area will have more drug deals than a motel in a low-crime area?
 Possibly.
 Or perhaps police scrutiny in high crime areas is more stringent, so more deals are detected there, even though more deals occur at the motel in a low-crime area.
 It's an interesting question.
-But clearly, estimating the frequence of an offense from the frequency of prosecutions is silly, leading to absurd conclusions -- for example, that littering is rare in rural areas because it is seldom prosecuted there, that adultery is rare in states where it is illegal because it is seldom prosecuted, or that illegal voting is rare because it is seldom prosecuted (who would make the complaint?).
+But clearly, estimating the frequence of an offense from the frequency of arrests or prosecutions is silly, leading to absurd conclusions -- for example, that littering is rare in rural areas because it is seldom prosecuted there, that adultery is rare in states where it is illegal because it is seldom prosecuted, or that illegal voting is rare because it is seldom prosecuted (who would make the complaint?).
 A cottage industry deals with questions like this, usually using half-buttocked, misspecified models with deficient data, omitted variable bias, ecological fallacies, and a ton of heroic assumptions, bizarrely passed off as establishing causal relationships.

 And man, we won't even mention the idiotic bivariate charts the folks at Vox, Slate, NYT, WaPo and the Daily Kos try to pass off as implying causality.
 They might as well pull them from http://tylervigen.com/spurious-correlations.
 But we digress.
-The real point is that in a case like this, the first question we should ask is, "What reason do you have to believe that this departure from population means is the result of nefarious behavior, and not just chance?
+The real point is that in a case like this, the first question we should ask is, "What reason do you have to believe that this departure from population means does not result from chance?
 If you flip a coin ten times, are you really stupid enough to be amazed if you don't get 5 heads?"